2018 Global Languages Showcase

 The Murray State University Global Languages Showcase is an annual, regional festival for language students of all levels to participate in events that demonstrate their linguistic and cultural skills in a fun, competitive manner.
 Student projects and performances are evaluated by upper-level language students and Murray State faculty, with winners being recognized at the conclusion of the day’s activities.

 MSU students Kelsie Watson and Rachel Friedland at the 2018 Showcase

 An outreach effort by the Murray State Department of Global Languages and Theater Arts, the Global Languages Showcase fosters connections among area language teachers and rewards and encourages students as they pursue the study of languages and cultures.
 Proceeds support the MSU student organizations ICALA (International Cultures and Languages Association) and Alpha Mu Gamma (language student honor society) and provides travel expenses for students and faculty.

-The 2018 MSU Global Languages Showcase is scheduled for Thursday, March 15.
+The 2018 MSU Global Languages Showcase was held on Thursday, March 15.

 Please send any questions or comments to coordinator Cindy Barnett firstname.lastname@example.orgClick the boxes below for more information

 - All middle and high school students enrolled in a language class during the current academic year are eligible to participate at or above the level of their class.